TheCaringPlace/Email/docs/entities.md

 **Purpose**: Represents an email recipient in your project's audience.

 Each contact is unique per project by email address.
 The `data` field stores custom attributes (name, company, preferences, etc.), and the `subscribed` status must be respected for compliance.
 Contacts can be added via API or dashboard.

+If the project defines a `contactDataSchema`, the contact data must conform to that JSON schema.
+The schema enables structured forms and automatic validation when creating or updating contacts.

 **Relationships**:
 - Belongs to one project